tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 Delegated credentials allow a peer to terminate TLS connections on behalf of the certificate owner.
 If a credential is stolen, there is no mechanism for revoking it without revoking the certificate itself.
-To limit exposure in case of delegated credential's private key compromise, delegated credentials have a maximum validity period.
+To limit exposure in case of the compromise of a delegated credential's private key, delegated credentials have a maximum validity period.
 In the absence of an application profile standard specifying otherwise, the maximum validity period is set to 7 days.
 Peers MUST NOT issue credentials with a validity period longer than the maximum validity period.
 This mechanism is described in detail in {{client-and-server-behavior}}.

 It was noted in [XPROT] that certificates in use by servers that support